grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 # Faust For the Confined: Adding Faust DSP Support to Your JUCE Plug-ins

-[JUCE](https:/juce.com/) is a well-known framework for creating audio plug-ins (i.e., VST, AU, AAX, etc.) and applications for a wide range of platforms.
+[JUCE](https://juce.com/) is a well-known framework for creating audio plug-ins (i.e., VST, AU, AAX, etc.) and applications for a wide range of platforms.
 Faust can be used to generate ready-to-use JUCE applications and plug-ins implementing the standard user interface (UI) described in the Faust code using [faust2juce](https://github.com/grame-cncm/faust/tree/master-dev/architecture/juce).
-However, it is sooo easy to make professional looking UIs from scratch in JUCE that you might want to use Faust to implement the DSP portion of your plug-in and build your own UI.
+However, it is so easy to make professional-looking UIs from scratch in JUCE that you might want to use Faust to implement the DSP portion of your plug-in and build your own UI.

 In this tutorial, we demonstrate how to use the Faust compiler to generate a C++ DSP object and how to interface it with your JUCE plug-in/UI.
 We'll cover basic examples (monophonic synth, polyphonic synth, and audio effect) as well as more advanced applications involving polyphony, etc.